Building a RISC-V simulator in Rust - Part 1

 error, which it checks for in debug builds and causes a panic (which kills the

 program with an error message) if it detects one.
-The wrapping_add
+The wrapping_add and

-tell Rust we don’t consider overflows to be an error and want to
+wrapping_sub tell Rust we don’t consider overflows to be an error and want to

 wrap around when one happens which matches the semantics of the RISC-V add and